sylvielsstfr/AuxTelComm/notebooks_usdf/ExtractManySpectra/2023-04/README.md

 - **SearchForBadSpectra.ipynb**: Find criteria to identify what is a  bad spectrum, generate the list of bad numbers

 - **SearchForBadSpectraandbadtracking.ipynb**: Study the impact of bad tracking on Spectra

+- **ViewPostISRCCD-oga-spectractorv2_4.ipynb** : Example for extracting the postISRCCD from my collection